krischer/instaseis/doc/routes/finite_source.rst

     :doc:`../advanced_server_configuration` for details.
 The parts that don't will keep working even with a normal configuration.

+    Per default this route allows at most 1000 point sources for a single finite source.
+This limit can be changed when starting the server.

 Description
     Returns seismograms for finite sources defined in the USGS param file format.
 Just POST the file and set additional parameters in the URL.